iexdll/k9/README.md

 To delete breed
 > DELETE /breed/id/

-If there are dogs of this breed service will respond with status 424
+If there are dogs of this breed, than service will respond with status 424

 To get all breeds
 > GET /breeds/